Accelerated Parallel Non-conjugate Sampling for Bayesian Non-parametric Models: Method

-The other approximation is to automatically accept new states for the empty features proposed from the empirical distribution, described in Algorithm~\ref{alg:acc_exat}, so as to minimize the amount of time wasted exploring portions of the feature space that lack useful information about the data.
-In practice, this means that we are sampling $m$ new features at each iteration, according to Equation~\ref{eqn:Qdist}.
-This approximation sacrifices the theoretical correctness imposed by the Metropolis Hastings step, in order to more quickly explore the state space.
-In contrast to DP samplers that sample feature locations from $ Pr(\theta) $ or assign cluster allocations based on $ \int \! f(X|\theta)P(\theta) \, \mathrm{d}\theta$, our accelerated sampler proposes features centered at observations with the lowest likelihood given its current feature allocation\footnote{We write that the feature should be proportional to the data because the feature locations in the multinomial-Dirichlet examples in Section~\ref{subsec:image} have features proposed from the observations normalized so that the proposed feature sums to $ 1 $.}.
 We assume that new features accepted on different processors are different from each other, thus we do not consider the problem of feature alignment.
-Furthermore, by dividing computation across multiple processors we can propose $ P $ times more features to explore possible new clusters that will persist after acceleration.
+Furthermore, by dividing computation across multiple processors we can propose $ P $ times more features to explore possible new features that will persist after acceleration.
 After $ L $ subiterations of our sampler, we trigger a global synchronization step where each processor sends updated features, feature counts and feature summary statistics to instantiate new features on all processors and to update posterior values for global parameters.